reactor/reactor-core/README.md

 ## Schedulers

-Reactor use a [Scheduler](http://projectreactor.io/core/docs/api/?reactor/core/scheduler/Scheduler.html) as a contract for `Runnable` execution.
+Reactor uses a [Scheduler](http://projectreactor.io/core/docs/api/?reactor/core/scheduler/Scheduler.html) as a contract for `Runnable` execution.
 It provides some guarantees required by Reactive Streams flows like FIFO execution.

 You can create low-latency [event loop resources](http://projectreactor.io/core/docs/api/?reactor/core/publisher/Computations.html) to share with multiple Subscribers for producing flows